MoeskerDev/ms-project3-glossary/README.md

 - Backend code and frontend forms to allow logged-in users to add new definitions, edit them and delete them.
 - Backend code and frontend functionality for all users to search for terms.
 - A dropdown list and accordion element.
-- Created my own 404 error page.
+- Customized 404 error page.
+- Interactive elements
-- Responsive for the following sizes:
+- Responsive for the following screen sizes:
     - 320x568
     - 360x640
     - 375x667